rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 We understand that these are extraordinary times.
-The most important thing is that children of critical workers, and vulnerable children, are supervised and properly cared for in education settings.
+The most important thing is that children of critical workers, and vulnerable children, are supervised and properly cared for in educational settings.
 Schools have flexibility to provide support, activities and education in the way they see fit at this time.